Business Applications of Natural Language Processing. 5 Prominent Use Cases

 You get the point.

-NLP is present in the majority of data processing operations, especially in those who need analysis and generation of content.
+NLP applications are present in the majority of data processing operations, especially in those that need analysis and generation of content.
 In the previous article, we explained what NLP is and how it works.
 In this article, we will take a closer look at the major business applications of this technology.

 A text can be considered an entity of boundless possibilities.
 This is especially true if you have an idea of what you want to get out of it.